Image & Press Release thanks to Porsche Carrera Cup Australia

 Second place secured Percat his first round win for the season, claiming five race wins and five pole positions for the year.

-“We’ve had a fast car in the last few rounds but I haven’t been able to translate it into round wins.
-I’ve been really happy with the way Team BRM has got the car sorted; without me really as I haven’t been around much the last two rounds with my V8 Supercars commitments,” said Percat.
+??e???ve had a fast car in the last few rounds but I haven???t been able to translate it into round wins.
+I???ve been really happy with the way Team BRM has got the car sorted; without me really as I haven???t been around much the last two rounds with my V8 Supercars commitments,??said Percat.

-“It was great to get a round win at the last event of the season, especially for everyone who has supported me during 2013.”
+??t was great to get a round win at the last event of the season, especially for everyone who has supported me during 2013.??/p>

 Smollen placed seventh in Race 3 from Paul Kelly, Walls, Bergmuller and Marc Cini in 11th place.

-“This was a great way to end the weekend, a great way to end the season and a great way to farewell this car.
-We’ve had a few ups and downs in it, but I’m very happy with our strong end to the season,” said Smollen.
+??his was a great way to end the weekend, a great way to end the season and a great way to farewell this car.
+We???ve had a few ups and downs in it, but I???m very happy with our strong end to the season,??said Smollen.

-“There are no secrets about it, I’m going to keep going and we’ll go back to basics to learn the new car.
-I can’t wait; bring it on.”
+??here are no secrets about it, I???m going to keep going and we???ll go back to basics to learn the new car.
+I can???t wait; bring it on.??/p>

-“This was without doubt one of the hardest Elite Class title races.
-Damien Flack and Shane Smollen improved out of sight this season and by the end of it they both had the pace to be at the front of the Elite Class.”
+??his was without doubt one of the hardest Elite Class title races.
+Damien Flack and Shane Smollen improved out of sight this season and by the end of it they both had the pace to be at the front of the Elite Class.??/p>

 The Gold Coast round was the final round that the Porsche 911 GT3 Cup (Type 997) was eligible for Carrera Cup competition in Australia.